The Business of Kenpo Karate

 Ed Parker saw how successful Tracy's was becoming and tried to copy us.
 The Tracy business system was built on the same principles proved in other service/sales businesses and successfully used by Arthur Murray Dance Studios.
 One of the San Jose student, Tom Connor, who would eventually gaining a Green Belt, was a former Arthur Murray's instructor, and introduced their system to Tracy's sales for Kenpo.

 The program was simple.
 A prospective student would have an interview with the head instructor who would then sign the student up for five 1/2 hour private lessons for $19.95.
-An instructor, called a Junior (not because the instructor was junor, but because the process was called junioring) would teach the new student basic self-defense techniques for three sesions.
+An instructor, called a Junior (not because the instructor was junior, but because the process was called junioring).
+(Carolyn Mitchell was Arthur Murray's most famious "Junior" and a close friend, and where Nick Hilton had taught me that business success was location, location, location, she showed me it was location, location, attraction.
+Hotel lodging, beautiful dancing, and self-defense were the attraction.)
+The "Junior" would teach the new student basic self-defense techniques for three sessions.
 On the fourth session the head instructor would test the student and determine how well he had learned in the three sessions.
 The student would then be given a program for training that included both private and group instruction, and the head instructor would "close" the sale or a program that would last between six months and a year or more.

 The problem was, no one could duplicate Connor's sales method or close the sale; and Tracy's parted company with him.
 The true architect of the Tracy's Sales Program was Hal Bowen, who was the top sales closer at Arthur Murray.
 In his first meeting with the Tracy's managers he said, "I'm here to put myself out of work.
 I'll train you so you won't need me because you will be better than me."
 Bowen did just that.
 The studio managers not only learned his sales approach but the system was duplicated over an over again by Jim Tracy, who established "Tracy's Central Training" on the East Coast.